isaacdunc/luminal-function-specs/README.md

 ## How to add a spec
 - Read the requirements below.
 - Go the `specs` folder and click _Add file_ > _Create new file_.
+- Name your file and use `.md` as the extension—specs should be in [Markdown](https://www.markdownguide.org/basic-syntax/) syntax.
-- Write your spec ([Markdown](https://www.markdownguide.org/basic-syntax/) syntax).
+- Write your spec.
 See the example below or check one of the other specs in the `specs` folder.
 - Click _Propose new file_.

 ## Requirements